sagarreddypatil/PSPL_CMS_FlightSoftware/README.md

 │           └── example/ <- secondary headers
 │               └── whatever.h <- included with `#include <example/whatever.h>`
-├── external/ <- Gitignored, for automatically downloaded libraries(in Makefile), contains pico-sdk ├── build/ <- not uploaded to the repo, contains compilation outputs │   └── bin/ <- contains the files to be uploaded to the boards ├── .clang-format <- file containing autoformatter rules
+├── external/ <- Gitignored, for automatically downloaded libraries(in Makefile), contains pico-sdk ├── include/ <- Global include directory, used for configs and stuff ├── build/ <- not uploaded to the repo, contains compilation outputs │   └── bin/ <- contains the files to be uploaded to the boards ├── .clang-format <- file containing autoformatter rules